rockstor/rockstor-doc/nfs_ops.rst

 shares can be handled by manually creating users or by using directory services like LDAP, NIS or AD.

 NFS exports can be managed from the *NFS Exports* view.
-In the webui, click on the *Storage* tab to enter the main Storage view.
+In the web-ui, click on the *Storage* tab to enter the main Storage view.
 Now click on *NFS Exports* in the left sidebar to enter *NFS Exports* view.
 If there are any exports in the system, they are displayed in a table.
 If there are large number of exports,